 The Seller shall be entitled to refuse all Merchandise that is returned without its consent.
-Even if the Seller accepts the returned Merchandise, this shall not result in the Merchandise being replaced, or in a credit note being issued and the Customer shall continue to be liable for charges and risks related to the Merchandise.
+Even if the Seller accepts the returned Merchandise, this shall not result in the Merchandise being replaced, or in a credit note being issued and the Merchandise shall travel at the Customer’s expenses and risks.

 The Customer must, in any event, comply with the protocol provided to it by the Seller concerning the return or certified destruction of Merchandise.